 Does Circadian Rhythm Research Contribute to Human Health?

-This research not only gives scientists a better understanding of how our biological clocks tick, but it also leads to innovations in treatments for sleep disorders, obesity, mental health disorders, jet lag, and other health problems.
+This research not only gives scientists a better understanding of how our biological clocks tick, but also leads to innovations in treatments for sleep disorders, obesity, mental health disorders, jet lag, and other health problems.
 It can also improve ways for individuals to adjust to nighttime shift work.

 Understanding What Causes Sleep Disturbance